 Ridout regularly records for the Harmonia Mundi label.
 His latest release, recorded with Martyn Brabbins and BBC Symphony Orchestra, features Lionel Tertis’s arrangement of Elgar’s Cello Concerto for viola and orchestra and Ernest Bloch’s Suite for Viola and Orchestra.
 It builds on his already impressive discography comprising works by Prokofiev and Schumann on A Poet’s Love and a recording of Berlioz’s Harold en Italie with John Nelson and Orchestre Philharmonique de Strasbourg across various albums.

-Born in London in 1995, Ridout studied at the Royal Academy of Music graduating with the Queen’s Commendation for Excellence.
-He completed his Masters at the Kronberg Academy with Nobuko Imai in 2019 and in 2018 took part in Kronberg Academy’s Chamber Music Connects the World.
+Born in London in 1995, Ridout studied at the Royal Academy of Music, graduating with the Queen’s Commendation for Excellence.
+He completed his Master’s at the Kronberg Academy with Nobuko Imai in 2019 and, in 2018, took part in Kronberg Academy’s Chamber Music Connects the World.